aristanetworks/avd-workshops/workshops/jinja-yaml.md

 The first for loop runs and you can see `vrf=Red`.
 Then the nested loop runs twice due to there being two VLANs, and we can see both VLAN values.
 This then repeats for the second top level key, `Blue`.

-Now lets take a look at the `_params` variable.
+Now let's take a look at the `_params` variable.
 Changing the template to what follows and commenting out our initial variable, and adding a substitution line for the `_params` variable:

 ```jinja
 {# Leaf evpn config #}